dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl.md

     Server: Kestrel
     ```

 1. *Optional*: Issue a `get` command to see the modifications.
-In this example, a `get` returns the following:
+In this example, a `get` returns the following output:

     ```console
     https://localhost:5001/fruits> get